 When the Cold War ended, IIASA’s sponsoring countries could have said "mission accomplished" and disbanded the Institute.
 However, as well as helping foster mutual understanding among scientists from East and West, IIASA had shown the scientific benefits of different nationalities and disciplines working together toward common goals.
 This approach has been widely imitated, for example, in the Intergovernmental Panel on Climate Change and the International Geosphere-Biosphere Programme.

 Thus the Institute remained and, in the 1990s broadened its mandate to achieve a greater global focus.
-Today IIASA brings together a wide range of scientific skills to provide science-based insights into critical policy issues in international and national debates on global change, with three central research focuses.
+Today IIASA brings together a wide range of scientific skills to provide science-based insights into critical policy issues in international and national debates on global change.

 International Institute for Applied Systems Analysis (IIASA)